nickgaya/rededup/testing.md

     3. Verify that duplicates are coalesced as expected.

+7. Never Ending Reddit

+    1. Install the Reddit Enhancement Suite addon and enable the "Never Ending Reddit" feature.

+    2. Find a user with many duplicate submissions

+    3. Scroll down to load additional pages and verify that duplicates are coalesced as expected.

 ## Functionality

 These tests use specific posts to verify the deduplication functionality.